charlotteamw/Asymmetric_Rewiring/README.md

 With this experiment, we illustrate how food webs are altered across structural (habitat coupling), functional (primary and secondary production), and dynamical (equilibrium and non-equilibrium stability) dimensions as a result of asymmetric rewiring.

 Reproducibility
-Julia version: ≥1.9
+Julia version: 1.11.2
-Key Julia packages: DifferentialEquations.jl, Plots.jl, NLsolve.jl, ForwardDiff.jl
+Key Julia packages:
+Parameters.jl
+LinearAlgebra.jl
+ForwardDiff.jl
+QuadGK.jl
+NLsolve.jl
+DifferentialEquations.jl
+Plots.jl
+Statistics.jl